 Emergency Medical Services (EMS)

 The Emergency Medical Services Division is responsible for providing emergency medical care to the citizens.
-The division provides both advanced life support (ALS) and basic medical life support (BLS) services.
+The division provides both advanced life support (ALS) and basic life support (BLS) services.
 Emergency Medical Technicians (EMTs) and Paramedics provide immediate medical assessment, evaluation, and treatment.
 They transport patients to Kittitas Valley Hospital or out-of-area facilities for continued treatment, as needed.
 The district must provide highly trained, skilled personnel and adequate vehicles and equipment to accomplish the division’s mission.
 Emergency medical vehicles and equipment must be maintained and upgraded to meet the ever-changing technologies of medical science.
 Vehicles must not only be equipped for the safety of the district’s patients and personnel, but must also be equipped with a wide array of medical equipment such as defibrillators, cardiac monitors, oxygen, and many other instruments needed for the successful treatment of the critically ill and traumatized patient.
-EMS transport billing and patient account service are provided in-house by the EMS Billing Coordinator position.
+EMS transport billing and patient account service are provided by an outside billing service, Systems Design.
+However, KVFR still provides customer service related to ambulance questions and concerns.

 Ambulance Transport Fees